 This way you can add as many commands as you want to the autostart.sh script and only focus to maintain this file.
 It also can run commands that need

 Create a autostart file /home/pi/autostart.sh with the similar content below (please adapt it to your need):

 #!/bin/sh (sleep 3s && sudo motion) cd / cd /home/pi/tflite1/ sudo -u pi /usr/bin/python3 TFLite_detection_webcam_person.py --modeldir=Sample_TFLite_model/ cd /

-cdcommand are for navigate to the directory containing script.
-This is particular useful when running python module.
+cdcommands are for navigating to the directory containing the script.
+This is particularly useful when running python module.

 sudo -u piare for instructing that a specific user should run the command.